m0lentum/starframe/plans.md

       so that they can have effects on any component of their choosing and be guaranteed not to block
 - better error reporting for Systems
     - currently just fails and tells you it failed, could tell which component was missing etc.
+- ability to run Systems in parallel
+    - this is already kind of possible but the API doesn't have good tools for it
+    - investigate usefulness of Futures (maybe wait for async/await)
+    - alternatively, a macro (something like `run_systems_par!(space, system1, system2, ...))`)
 - no panic on unset recipe var
 - reconsider Space builder syntax (use `cascade` instead?)
 - preset recipes for common objects (can use as template for more specific stuff)